Simple finite subgroups of the Cremona group of rank 3: Main reduction

+\begin{corollary} Let $X$ be a threefold with at worst Gorenstein terminal singularities such that $-K_X$ is nef and big and let $G\subset \Aut(X)$ be a finite simple group which does not admit an embedding into $\Cr_2(\CC)$.
+Then any $G$-orbit on $X$ contains at least $7$ elements. \end{corollary} \begin{proof} Follows by Lemma \ref{lemma-fixed-point} and Theorem \ref{theorem-transitive-groups}. \end{proof}

 \begin{lemma} Let $X$ be a $G$-threefold with at worst terminal singularities where $G$ is a finite simple group which does not admit an embedding into $\Cr_2(\CC)$.
 Assume that that $-K_X$ is nef and big.
 Let $S$ be a $G$-invariant effective integral Weil $\QQ$-Cartier divisor numerically proportional to $-K_X$.
 Then $K_X+S$ is nef.
-Furthermore, if $K_X+S\sim 0$, then the pair $(X,S)$ is LC and the surface $S$ is reducible.
+Furthermore, if $K_X+S\sim 0$, then the pair $(X,S)$ is LC \textup(log canonical, see e.g. \cite[ch.
+2]{Utah}\textup) and the surface $S$ is reducible.
 If moreover $X$ is $G\QQ$-factorial, then the group $G$ transitively acts on components of $S$. \end{lemma}

 \begin{proof} Assume that the divisor $-(K_X+S)$ is nef.
+Clearly, $S$ is nef and big.
+We apply quite standard connectedness arguments of Shokurov \cite{Shokurov-1992-e-ba}:

-If either $-(K_X+S)$ is ample or the pair $(X,S)$ is not LC, we can apply quite standard connectedness arguments of Shokurov \cite{Shokurov-1992-e-ba} (see, e.g., \cite[Prop.
-2.6]{Mori-Prokhorov-2008d}): for a suitable $G$-invariant boundary $D$, the pair $(X,D)$ is LC, the divisor $-(K_X+D)$ is ample, and the minimal locus $V$ of log canonical singularities is also $G$-invariant.
-Moreover, $V$ is either a point or a smooth rational curve.
-By Lemma \ref{lemma-fixed-point} we may assume that $G$ has no fixed points.
-Hence, $G\subset \Aut(\PP^1)$ and so $G\simeq \A_5$, a contradiction.
-Thus we may assume that the pair $(X,S)$ is LC and $K_X+S\sim 0$.
+\begin{claim}[cf. {\cite[Prop.
+2.6]{Mori-Prokhorov-2008d}}] If either $-(K_X+S)$ is big or the pair $(X,S)$ is not LC, then for a suitable $G$-invariant boundary $D$, the pair $(X,D)$ is LC, the divisor $-(K_X+D)$ is nef and big, and the minimal locus $V$ of log canonical singularities of $(X,D)$ is non-empty and $G$-invariant. \end{claim}